MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-data-categorization.md

 ms.service: powerbi
 ms.subservice: pbi-transform-model
 ms.topic: how-to
-ms.date: 12/28/2022
+ms.date: 07/25/2024
 LocalizationGroup: Model your data
+#customer intent: As a As a data analyst or report creator, I want to learn how to specify the data category for a column.
 ---
 # Specify data categories in Power BI Desktop

 In Power BI Desktop, you can specify the *data category* for a column so Power BI Desktop knows how it should treat its values when in a visualization.

 When Power BI Desktop imports data, it gets other information than the data itself, like the table and column names, and whether the data is a primary key.
 With that information, Power BI Desktop makes some assumptions about how to give you a good default experience when creating a visualization.
 For example, when a column has numeric values, you'll probably want to aggregate it in some way, so Power BI Desktop places it in the **Values** area of the **Visualizations** pane.
 Or, for a column with date-time values on a line chart, Power BI Desktop assumes you'll probably use it as a time hierarchy axis.

 But, there are some cases that are a bit more challenging, like geography.
 Consider the following table from an Excel worksheet: